 The Eye Color Chart

-My ex-girlfriend has so much going with her eyes, it is hard to say exactly what eye color she has.
-If you randomly asked people what eye color they have, not everyone will be able to give me a straight answer.
+Some people have so much going with their eyes, it is hard to say exactly what eye color they have.
+If you randomly ask people what eye color they have, not everyone will be able to give you a straight answer.

-Why are there so many eye colors?
-Scientists are having a tough time pointing out the exact set of genes responsible for a person’s eye color.
-This is not only because genetics is a difficult subject but also because there are many genes that code for a person’s eye color; these genes are believed to interact with each other in a very complex way.
+Scientists are having a tough time figuring out the exact set of genes responsible for a person’s eye color.
+This is not only because genetics is a difficult subject but also because there are many genes that code for a person’s eye color.
+In addition, these genes are believed to interact with each other in a very complex way.

-There are no clear boundaries on a true spectrum of possible eye colors.
+There are no clear boundaries on the true spectrum of possible eye colors.
 This makes it difficult to see where a blue shade become gray, where green approaches hazel or where brown turns to amber.
-Hence, if one does not know one’s exact eye color then one can only approximate by choosing a known eye color that best matches one’s eyes.
+Therefore, if one does not know one’s exact eye color then one can only approximate by choosing a known eye color that best matches one’s eyes.

-This human eye color chart shows only a selection of common eye colors.
+This eye color chart shows only a selection of common eye colors.
 There is still an endless number of possible shades between two adjacent eye colors on the chart.
 Therefore this is for exploratory purposes only.

-Due to the huge number of possible shades in each eye color, it is impossible produce a complete list with each and every eye color and shade.
-Hence we found a collection big enough to accommodate most eye colors but small enough to be useful.
-If you have a perfect match on the human eye color chart then great, if you don’t then settle for the best match you can find on this human eye color chart.
+Due to the endless number of possible shades of each eye color, it is impossible produce a complete list with each and every individual eye color and shade.
+So we have found a collection big enough to accommodate most eye colors but small enough to be useful.
+It would be great if you have a perfect match on the chart below, otherwise, settle for the closest match you can find.

 It seems we can’t say a lot about eye color without mentioning the word ‘melanin’.